 Have you ever been?
 You should go.
 Go somewhere.
 Ante up, sell all your posessions and get out of town.
 Aren't you suppose to be living life?

 In late 2009 Kasparek headed to Saint Louis, Missouri, while working towards his most ambitious project to date.
 With a working title of "Transformation," leading up to a series of 15 larger than life paintings entitled "The Second Coming of Christ."

 Moving to a city where I knew no one in the middle of an economic crisis wasn't, perhaps, the wisest decision.
 I've done more foolish things.
 Keep swinging.

 In the hot summer of 2015 Kasparek moved across the Mississippi to Alton, IL.
 Leaving behind brands built, restaurants consulted, public art projects completed and on the horizon.
 Big things seem to be a brewing, and we are no longer talking about the brewery.

-Hated saying goodbye to the city, but I am still close.
+Hated saying goodbye to the city.
 Time for something new.

 In the winter of 2017 Kasparek moved back home - to Iowa.
 Where he is painting and building & building and painting.